RTEMS/rtems-docs/c-user/semaphore_manager.rst

-    It is not allowed to obtain a MrsP semaphore more than once by one task at a time (nested access) and the ``RTEMS_UNSATISFIED`` status code will be returned on SMP configurations in this case.
+    It is not allowed to obtain a MrsP semaphore more than once by one task at a time (nested access) and the ``RTEMS_UNSATISFIED`` status code will be returned in SMP configurations in this case.

 .. raw:: latex